I am a creation of my Dad’s abusive nature and my mother’s courage to leave him.

 Communicating was never easy in my family, so trying to learn to do that after Dad left was hard.
 Coming home feels a lot more relaxing now than it did then.
 Having my Dad gone does not mean we turned completely happy the moment he left, it just means we had to start all over in forming a family.
 Happiness will come when we can forgive and go on with our lives.

 She has a lot more friends now, whereas before Dad restricted her friendships to people he knew and could control.
 The change in her attitude, helped us see that it was OK to express feelings and encourage others to do the same.
 I often wonder what she would be like today if she were still with him.
-I honestly believe she would be alive, but all her heart, feelings and personality would be dead.
+I honestly believe she would be alive, but all her heart, feelings, and personality would not.

 After Dad left, you could just see my Mom opening her shell to see the world from her new perspective.
 She has grown so much stronger.
 Never again will she put herself in that situation, or if she can help it, allow others to.